Ebenco36/MetaMP-Server/README.md

 1. Install Python (3.8 or higher) from the [official Python website](https://www.python.org/).
 2. Install Docker and Docker Compose from the [official Docker website](https://www.docker.com/).

+#### Supported Platforms

+Our Docker images are built to support the following platforms:

+##### Supported Architectures

+1. **Linux/amd64**
+   - 64-bit architecture for most modern Linux desktops and servers.
+   - Commonly used on Intel and AMD processors.

+2. **Linux/arm64**
+   - 64-bit ARM architecture.
+   - Supported on devices such as Raspberry Pi (64-bit models), ARM-based servers, and Apple Silicon (M1/M2).

+##### Compatibility

+- **Linux/amd64**: Compatible with distributions like Ubuntu, Debian, CentOS, Fedora, and others running on 64-bit Intel or AMD processors.

+- **Linux/arm64**: Compatible with ARM-based Linux distributions, including Ubuntu ARM, Debian ARM, and Raspberry Pi OS (64-bit).

 ## Installation and Running
 ### Stable
 The easiest way to install the tool is by using our latest Docker image: